core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-alarm title="Secure Access to Sensor.
 Square brackets [ ... ] indicate a COSE object.
 Curly brackets { ... \} indicate encrypted data." artwork-align="center"}

-The request/response Codes are encrypted by OSCOAP and only dummy Codes (POST/Changed) are visible in the header of the OSCOAP message.
+The request/response Codes are encrypted by OSCORE and only dummy Codes (POST/Changed) are visible in the header of the OSCORE message.
 The option Uri-Path ("alarm_status") and payload ("OFF") are encrypted.

 The COSE header of the request contains an identifier (5f), indicating which security context was used to protect the message and a Partial IV (42).